BlendedFeelings/src/README.md

 The repo contains source code for https://blendedfeelings.com, a website where you can browse through a variety of topics, explore new subjects and organizing knowldge effectively.

+The application consists of two main components:

+- Indexer: A tool that crawls the repository (https://github.com/BlendedFeelings/software) and indexes all articles, making them searchable and easily accessible.
+- FrontEnd: A SvelteKit-based website that enables users to browse and search through the articles.

 ## Indexer

 The Indexer component, as the name suggests, is responsible for indexing documents into a store that can later be accessed by the web app.